-When eating in the dining hall, good table manners are essential and phones should not be used.
+When eating in the dining hall, good table manners are essential.
 Students are expected to clear their own table carefully after a meal, and to leave it clean and tidy.

 Bags, books, laptops and outdoor clothing must not be brought into the dining hall.
 Whenever possible, students must shower and change after sporting activities before entering the dining hall.